As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 Falskaar

-Falskaar is a particularly famous mod.
-It is more of an expansion pack than a simple questline; the mod adds 25 hours of campaign content and a whole new continent.
-2,000 hours in the making, creator Alexander J. Velicky created it to gain the attention of Bethesda.
+Falskaar is more of an expansion pack than a simple questline; the mod adds 25 hours of campaign content to Skyrim.
+2,000 hours in the making, creator Alexander J. Velicky has built a mod that adds an entire island to the game, completely independent of Tamriel.
+Featuring a host of new quests, items, and even a soundtrack, this is a must-have mod if you're looking to play something new in the Skyrim world.

 Skyrim mods - voyage to the dreamborne isles